Find out more about The new Medishield Life Premium on the various subsidies and modes of support, affordability, and coverage.

 - You pay more when you’re young so that the rise in premium will be lesser during retirement.

 The government will provide support to all Singaporeans to keep MediShield Life affordable.
-Those who will benefit the most are the lower-to-middle income households, the elderly and the needy.
-There are Permanent Subsidies which will be ongoing and Transitional Subsidies which will apply only for the first 4 years.
+Those who will benefit the most are the lower-to-middle income households, the elderly, and the needy.
+There are Permanent Subsidies that will be ongoing and Transitional Subsidies that will apply only for the first 4 years.

 1Per capita household income (PCHI) is calculated by taking the total gross household monthly income divided by the total number of family members living together